jburzynski/TypeGenDocs/source/cli.rst

 Configuration file
 ==================

 TypeGen CLI uses a JSON configuration file to read the file generation options.
 By default, the configuration file is read from the *tgconfig.json* file present in the specified project folder.
 If *tgconfig.json* does not exist, default options are used.
-Configuration file path can also be specified by using the *-Config-Path* CLI option.
+Configuration file path can also be specified by using the *--config-path* CLI option.
 For configuration parameters not present in the configuration file, their default values are used upon file generation.

 The table below shows all available config parameters, with their default values and a description: